 This mapping tool visualizes emissions data (criteria and toxic air pollutants) from permitted facilities in Richmond, California.
-The tool also provides information on the sensitive populations in the area and incorporates CalEnviroScreen 3.0 data as a customizable background layer.
-Users can select individual facilities, view their reported emissions, filter the results by pollutant, facility, or census tract, and download the underlying data.
+The tool also provides information on sensitive populations in the area and incorporates CalEnviroScreen 3.0 data as a customizable background layer.
+Users can select individual facilities, view their reported emissions, filter the results by pollutant, facility, or census tract, and download any of the underlying data.

 - For best visualization: Click on the full-screen icon at the bottom right corner.